Collective Monte Carlo updates through tensor network renormalization: Two-dimensional Ising models

 \subsection{Equilibration and decorrelation}

-Equilibration and auto-correlation times are two crucial time scales in Monte Carlo simulations.
-The former controls the number of steps needed by the Markov chain to decouple from the initial distribution (that is, the distribution from which the first configuration on the chain is sampled) and reach the desired equilibrium distribution.
+Equilibration and auto-correlation times are { the} two crucial time scales in Monte Carlo simulations.
+The former controls the number of steps needed by the Markov chain to decouple from the initial distribution (that is, the distribution from which the first configuration of the chain is sampled) and reach the desired equilibrium distribution.
 The latter determines the minimal time between two consecutive sample extractions in order to guarantee statistical independence.
 Since these times are typically difficult to bound, let alone calculate, rigorously, heuristic diagonostics are commonly used to estimate them.
 We have used two such heuristics to provide evidence that these two time scales are relatively short for the TNMH scheme of Section \ref{sec:asym}.

 A standard technique to decide that equilibration has occurred is to monitor an observable from its value at the beginning of the Markov chain until it appears to plateau at an equilibrium value around which it fluctuates \cite{Katzgraber2009}.
-We have used this technique for the magnetisation of a ferromagnet.
-Fig. \ref{fig:wolff} illustrates the evolution of the expectation value for a ferromagnetic case, and independent Markov chains evolved according to either (\ref{eq:tns-prior}) (blue), a simple spin flip Metropolis algorithm (green) or Wolff's cluster algorithm (orange) -- which is known to perform best for ferromagnetic instances.
+Fig.~\ref{fig:hb}a illustrates the evolution of the expectation value for the magnetisation of a ferromagnet, and independent Markov chains evolved according to either { the TNMH algorithm \ref{algorithm:tns-mhmc}} (blue), a simple spin flip Metropolis algorithm (green) or Wolff's cluster algorithm (orange) -- which is known to perform best for ferromagnetic instances.
 We see in this numerical experiment that the number of time steps required for TNMH to equilibrate is about $1 / 80 $ to $1 / 40 $ the number of steps required for Wolff algorithm, and about $ 1 / 10^3 $ the number of sweeps required by the single spin flip Metropolis algorithm.

-More sophisticated equilibration tests can be devised for specific problems.
+More sophisticated equilibration { diagnostics} can be devised for specific problems.
 In particular, for the Edwards-Anderson spin glass, we have run the following test, discussed in ~\cite{PhysRevLett115077201, PhysRevB63184422}.
 Let $\langle X \rangle$ stand for the thermal average of an observable $X$, and $[ x ]_{\textrm{av}}$ denote the disorder average of a quantity $x$ that might depend on the coupling constants $\{ J_{ij} \}$.
-We consider the disorder averaged energy.
+We have considered the disorder averaged energy.